-The minutes of the Audit and Risk Committee meetings shall be formally recorded by the Secretary and submitted to the Board.
-The Chair of the Audit and risk committee shall report to the Board after each meeting and draw to the attention of the Board any issues that require disclosure to the full Board, or require executive action.
+The minutes of the Audit and Risk Committee meetings shall be formally recorded by the Secretary and submitted to the Board following approval by the Committee.
+The Chair of the Audit and Risk committee shall report to the Board after each meeting and draw to the attention of the Board any issues that require disclosure to the full Board, or require executive action.